RickofManc/community-yoga/README.md

 ## About

 OT Yoga is a newly formed yoga class in Old Trafford, South Manchester.
-The classes have been established by Marie to guide people on stretching, energising and relaxing as a community.
+The classes have been established by Marie to guide people on stretching, energizing and relaxing as a community.
 The classes have become popular locally and so Marie would like to leverage this with an online presence where she can communicate to existing students and also increase the number of students attending.
-As well spreading positivity that yoga can bring into the community, and increase in attendees will help Marie fund the cost of the hiring the venue (which in turn supports other communtiy projects).
+As well spreading positivity that yoga can bring into the community, and increase in attendees will help Marie fund the cost of the hiring the venue (which in turn supports other community projects).

 ***